Mean ergodic composition operators on spaces of holomorphic functions on a Banach space: The space of bounded holomorphic functions

 \item A composition operator on $H(B_{X})$ which is mean ergodic but not power bounded.

 \item A composition operator on $H^{\infty}(B_{X})$ which is mean ergodic but not uniformly mean ergodic. \end{enumerate}

 \textbf{Acknowledgements.} We are very grateful to Jos\'e Bonet for valuable suggestions about this work and to Pablo Galindo for pointing out an example of a Banach space which satisfies Corollary~\ref{monteverdi}.
+We also thank the referee for her/his careful reading and useful suggestions.
 The research of the first author was partially supported by the project MTM2016-76647-P. The research of the second author was partially supported by the project GV Prometeo 2017/102.
 The research of the third author was supported by the project MTM2017-83262-C2-1-P.